What to Expect When You're Expecting

 Title VII prohibits employment decisions that discriminate against employees with caregiving responsibilities, which includes child care, if the decisions are based on sex or another protected characteristic.

 Agencies should avoid reliance on common stereotypes or biases about caregivers that may result in unlawful conduct, including:

-- assuming that female employees" caregiving responsibilities will interfere with their ability to succeed in a fast-paced environment;
+- assuming that female employees have caregiving responsibilities that will interfere with their ability to succeed in a fast-paced environment;

-- assuming that female employees who work part-time or take advantage of flexible work arrangements are less committed to their jobs than full-time employees;
+- assuming that female employees who work part-time or take advantage of flexible work arrangements are less committed to their jobs than male employees who do the same; and

 Examples of prohibited conduct related to employees" caregiving responsibilities include:

 - asking female applicants and employees, but not male applicants and employees, about their child care responsibilities;